Nifty-Chess/docs/docs/oauth.md

 # OAuth

-OAuth is a standard protocol that allows users to authorize API access to web and desktop or mobile applications.
-Once access has been granted, the authorized application can utilize the API on behalf of the user.
-OAuth has also emerged as a popular mechanism for delegated authentications.
+OAuth2.0 is a standard protocol that allows users to authorize API access to web, desktop and mobile applications.
+Once access has been granted, the application can utilize the API on behalf of the user.

 The only things needed to give your users EVM accounts on any network and integrate with Keyp is: